tom-doerr/llm_api_testing/README.md

   </p>

   <p>
-    <strong>A comprehensive performance monitoring solution for Deepseek API using LiteLLM</strong>
+    <strong>A performance monitoring solution for Deepseek API using LiteLLM</strong>
   </p>
 </div>